The Best Guitars for Kids (Buying Guide)

 It has four strings (as opposed to a guitar that has six), and it is comfortable for kids to fret because the strings are nylon.
-It is generally considered easier to learn to play a ukulele and your kids shouldn’t have much trouble learning a simple song within a few days or weeks.
+It is generally considered easier to learn to play the ukulele, and your kids shouldn’t have much trouble learning a simple song within a few days or weeks.

-Ukuleles can come in beautiful bright colors that are visually appealing to kids and they are a lot of fun to play.
-So if you aren’t quite sure if you child is ready for a guitar but you want to get them started on an instrument, a ukulele is a great alternative.
+Ukuleles can come in beautiful bright colors that are visually appealing to kids, and they are a lot of fun to play.
+So if you aren’t sure if your child is ready, but you want to get them started on an instrument, a ukulele is a great alternative.

-The guitars from these companies tend to be a bit smaller, lighter and have thinner necks than standard sizes.
-If you would like to learn a bit more about some of the models to look out for check out our article on Guitars for Girls.
+The guitars from these companies tend to be a bit smaller, lighter, and have thinner necks than standard sizes if you would like to learn a bit more about some of the models to look out for, check out our article on Guitars for Girls.

 Tips on Choosing the Best Models for Kids

 An electric will cost you a little more than an acoustic because you will need to buy an amp.
-If you buy an electric starter package (guitar, amp, cable etc.) you can get a good quality one for around a $100 while you can get a good quality acoustic starting at $50.
+If you buy an electric starter package (guitar, amp, cable, etc.), you can get a good quality one for around $100, while you can get a good quality acoustic starting at $50.

-Should I get a starter pack?
+Should I Get a Starter Pack?

-A starter pack just means that some of the extras that you will need as a guitar player are included.
-For example, if you buy a starter pack for an acoustic, you will likely get: the guitar, a strap, a gig bag and possibly some picks.
+A starter pack means that some of the extras that you will need to play are included.
+For example, if you buy a starter pack for an acoustic, you will likely get the guitar, a strap, a gig bag, and possibly some picks.

 A starter pack is generally a pretty good idea for your first purchase.
-You might end up saving money and you should get everything you need in one convenient package.
+You might save money, and you should get everything you need in one convenient package.

-Fender and Gibson are the two biggest electric guitar makers, and if you buy anything from either of these companies or their budget brands Squier or Epiphone, you will be getting a high quality instrument.
+Fender and Gibson are the two biggest electric guitar makers, and if you buy anything from either of these companies or their budget brands Squier or Epiphone, you will be getting a high-quality instrument.
 Another great brand to have a look at is Ibanez.

 Your best bet in deciding what to get is, again, to take your child to the store and let them try out a few different models.

-The easiest way to find a shape that works best for your child is to head over to a music store and try out a few different makes and models to see what they like and what fits them best.
+The easiest way to find a shape that works best for your child is to head to a music store and try out a few different makes and models to see what they like and what fits them best.
 You might be surprised by what they are drawn to.

-For a beginner you will probably want stick with one of these shapes to be safe.
-Electric guitar shapes are a little confusing since Fender and Gibson own the names ‘Stratocaster’ and ‘Telecaster’ while Gibson own the names ‘Les Paul’ and ‘SG’, but you can buy clones of these popular body shapes that are pretty much the same.
+For a beginner, you will probably want to stick with one of these shapes to be safe.
+Electric guitar shapes are a little confusing since Fender and Gibson own the names ‘Stratocaster’ and ‘Telecaster’ while Gibson owns the names ‘Les Paul’ and ‘SG,’ but you can buy clones of these popular body shapes that are pretty much the same.
 The headstock is what is different on the clones.

 Color and Design

-When choosing a guitar don’t underestimate how important the aesthetic appeal of the color and design is for kids.
-Luckily there are lot of different bright colors available for most models that kids will love.
+When choosing a guitar, don’t underestimate how important the aesthetic appeal of the color and design is for kids.
+Luckily there are a lot of different bright colors available for most models that kids will love.

-Also, make sure whatever site you buy it from offers a 100% money back guarantee in case there is any damage to the guitar when it is shipped.
+Also, make sure whatever site you buy it from offers a 100% money-back guarantee in case there is any damage to the guitar when it is shipped.